chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 NOTE:

 KSM driver is not a part of the TC2 kernel.
 Hence, one of the MTE Kselftests will fail for check_ksm_options test.

+MPAM
+####

+The hardware and the software requirements required for the MPAM feature can be verified by running the command ``testing-mpam.sh`` on terminal_uart_ap (this script is only available on Buildroot distros).

 Debugging on Arm Development Studio